IN the Shade or UNDER the Shade? (English Prepositions)

 B: It’s okay, I waited in the shade so I wasn’t too hot.

-• “I like sitting in the shade under an umbrella on a cafe patio and drinking ice coffee.
+• “I like relaxing in the shade under an umbrella on a cafe patio and drinking ice coffee.
 That’s a perfect summer’s day for me.”

 • “Is it hot yet where you live?
-Where is a good place to sit in the shade?”
+Where is a good place to relax in the shade?”

 in the shade